wilsonliaows/docs/on-prem.md

     ... connection properties ...
 ```

-You can provide any of Kafka [consumer](https://kafka.apache.org/documentation/#producerconfigs) or [producer](https://kafka.apache.org/documentation/#newconsumerconfigs) configuration properties, for example `bootstrap.servers` or `batch_size`.
-Some properties are overriden by Workato Agent and cannot be configured:
+You can provide any Kafka [consumer](https://kafka.apache.org/documentation/#producerconfigs) or [producer](https://kafka.apache.org/documentation/#newconsumerconfigs) configuration properties, e.g. `bootstrap.servers` or `batch_size`.

+However, some properties are overriden by Workato Agent and cannot be configured.
+You will get a warning when trying to redefine a protected property.
+Some examples of these protected properties:

 | Property name | Comment |
 |------------------|-------------------------------------------|